 - Alkyd Gloss

-As a mere glance on its name suggests, alkyd gloss is indeed glossy – an attribute which makes it a must-have for wooden or trim surfaces.
+As a mere glance at its name suggests, alkyd gloss is indeed glossy – an attribute that makes it a must-have for wooden or trim surfaces.

 - Alkyd Semi-gloss

 Don’t like things that are too shiny?
 That means you need the alkyd semi-gloss.
 Made of enamel or glyptex, it gives the surface a satin-esque look.